Do you enjoy reading about history? Do the 1970’s fascinate? How about the mental health genre? Have I go the book for you…

 So the narrative is really strong and to me is the driving force in this story.
 The book starts slow.
 There is some essential setup and the way it is done wasn’t bad just that it was all just getting to know Joe with nothing that felt like story.
 Character building is good but not in a vacuum, I like Joe a lot and him recording what happened to his brother, Karl, was fascinating but now let’s get on with the story…!
 And what a story it was!
 I took a leap of faith on this book as I would normally read LSD or anything about drugs and say pass.
 I don’t like reading about it and am totally turned off in fact.

-So what made it good you say:
+So what made it so good?

 -So much happened that I thought would happen by the end of the book and yet we were at 63%! i.e. it was unexpected the turn of events with Joe an Brian and how he kept trying to help his friend…